-Someone has a sense of the ridiculous - ludicrous planning.
+South Korea is supposedly 'The Land of the Morning Calm'. but, someone has a sense of the ridiculous - ludicrous planning.
 Didn't get to bed in Seoul till after one, after being met at the airport, from Taiwan and am picked up at 7.30 in the morning to go the Demilitarised Zone (DeeEmZee).
-And this is 'The Land of the Morning Calm'.

-There was a 'build the tallest flagpole' and 'hoist the biggest flag' competition between north and south, but the south gave up in the end.
+There was a 'build the tallest flagpole' and 'hoist the biggest flag' competition between North Korea and South Korea, but South Korea gave up in the end.
 The flag on the north's pole is so large that it only flaps if there's a gale blowing.
-In between is the world's most dangerous golf course and a couple of villages, but unsurprisingly few people want to live there, especially at this moment when politics n the north is so unpredictable.
-Another residential area in the north is completely empty - dubbed Propaganda Village by the Americans.
-We are told we can take photographs but only from behind a yellow line.
-From this area you can see nothing except the backs of the folk using the telescopes.
+In between is the world's most dangerous golf course and a couple of villages.
+Unsurprisingly few people want to live there, especially at this moment when politics in the north is so unpredictable.
+Another residential area in the north is completely empty - dubbed Propaganda Village by the Americans

-On the way back we drive through Gangnam, the affluent neighbourhood famous for its 'style'.
+On the way back we drive through Gangnam, the affluent neighbourhood famous for its 'style'. it's the Seoul equivalent of Beverley Hills.
 Lunch here is my first attempt at Korean food.
 It's beef hotpot (bulgogi) and rice with side dishes.
-The legendary kimchi (pickled cabbage) is spicy but just about edible.
+The legendary kimchi (pickled cabbage) is spicy, but just about edible.
 My main issue is with the chopsticks.
 In Taiwan I was fine.
-However, Korean sticks are made of metal and not at all forgiving.
+However, in South Korea the sticks are made of metal and not at all forgiving.
 I keep persevering, but the table (and I) are spattered by the end of the meal.

 Just time to have a manicure and pedicure (one lady on each foot and one doing my hands) before catching the train south to Gyeongju.
 A stream of emerald paddy fields and low limestone mountains unfolds as we whizz by.
 This is another relatively wealthy country, with excellent infrastructure.
-(Home of Samsung and Hyundai).
+It's the home of Samsung and Hyundai. (hyundai was a North Korean defctor.).
 It's a fast, reliable KTX bullet train.
 The station is also very modern, though about as far away from town as the average airport.

 Gyeongju - The Museum Without Walls